 - Will look more professional

-Our site has been hosted with InMotion Hosting for over five years.
 Keep in mind that hosting isn’t necessarily expensive – when I first started, I was paying around $4/month.
 I now pay around $50/month (165k monthly page views).

 Driving blog traffic

-Bloggers who build a large social media following usually find that this influence is more useful for working with brands or DMOs (Destination Marketing Organisations) than for driving traffic.
+Bloggers who build a large social media following usually find that this influence is more useful for working with brands or DMOs (Destination Marketing Organisations) than for driving traffic. =

 Organic search engine traffic

 Millions of searches are entered into online search engines every day.
 The best way for bloggers to drive traffic, in my opinion, is to rank high on search engine results.